-Wide-leg pants flatter muscular hips and thighs, smoothing out and softening lines.
-As for a sculpted top half, select delicate fabrics, dainty prints, and sheer blouses—with camisoles underneath, of course—to pair with trousers.
+Wide-leg pants flatter athletic hips and thighs, smoothing out any lines.
+For a sculpted top half, select delicate fabrics, dainty prints, and sheer blouses—with camisoles underneath of course—to pair with your trousers.

 “Instead, select wardrobe pieces that have a strong emphasis on the waist, and when in doubt, wear a belt to give the illusion of a natural waist,” Michniak says.
 “An ordinary boxy sweater, when paired with a thick belt, can add instant curves to your body.“

-Good investments, Michniak recommends, are pants with high waists and dresses and skirts with a hemline falling right at the knee when paired with heels.
+High-waisted pants and dresses/skirts that falls right at the knee are good investments when paired with heels, Michniak recommends.
 “This will draw the attention to your legs, giving the illusion of an elongated silhouette,” she explains.

-Whatever you do, don’t hide your voluptuous figure in an oversized suit, Brooklyn-based dress designer Maja Svensson, of ELSA AND ME, begs.
+If you’re curvy, don’t try to hide your figure in an oversized suit, says Brooklyn-based dress designer Maja Svensson of ELSA AND ME.

 “Avoid covering too much of your neck, because wearing turtlenecks and boat necks can make your bust look like a bookshelf.
 A scoop neck, while still conservative, will make your neck look longer, showing the great proportions your bust deserves,” Svensson says.

-And don’t you dare shy away from prints and patterns.
-Curvy girls can wear them too with the right lines.
-Sandee Joseph, a New York City-based fashion blogger with a flair for work wear for shapely women, shows that even a tricky print with bright colors, like this red gingham ensemble, can absolutely work in moderation.
+Do not be afraid to try new prints and patterns.
+Curvy girls can wear them just as well by finding the right cuts and lines.
+Sandee Joseph, a New York City-based fashion blogger specializing in workwear for curvy women, demonstrates that even difficult prints with bright colors – like this red gingham outfit – can look great if used sparingly.

 “Find a really excellent tailor,” she says, “or specifically shop the petites section.”

-As for three quarter-sleeve blouses, bracelet-length jackets, and cardigans, petites should consider a tasteful skin reveal that will actually make them appear taller and not weighed down by extra fabric.
+Three quarter-sleeve blouses, bracelet-length jackets, and cardigans are versatile staples for any petite woman’s wardrobe.
+A tasteful skin reveal will actually make them appear taller and not weighed down by extra fabric.

-If dresses and skirts are more your thing, Sterl recommends giving yourself a boost by “wearing lengths that graze the knee, just above or midknee.
+If you’re more into dresses and skirts, Sterl suggests giving yourself a confidence boost by “wearing lengths that graze the knee, just above or midknee.
 If your skirt or dress length is below the knee, or midcalf, it will shorten your stature, so be careful.”

-Don’t think that oversized volumes of fabric hide your figure in a flattering way.
-They actually just add additional volume in the places you’d like to appear slimmer.
+Wearing clothes that are too big for you might seem like it’s hiding your figure in a flattering way, but all it’s really doing is adding volume to the places you’d rather appear slimmer.
 Sterl says that a little bit of room between you and your clothing is much more flattering and comfortable than something overly flowy.

-She offers these tips as a more positive option: Pair soft pieces with at least one tailored piece.
+A more positive way to approach this, she provides these tips: Coordinate soft pieces with at least one tailored article of clothing.
 “For example,” Sterl explains, “a flowy top, a skirt to the knee, and add a tailored jacket with structure.
 This will frame your professional look and convey an expert presence.
 Look for tucks and pleats in blouses and dresses to drape over curvy areas with grace and ease.”

-Just be wary of the common mistakes many tall gals make, according to Svensson: “If you’re tall, you don’t want your clothing to cut you short.
+According to Svensson, avoid making the same fashion errors that many tall women do: “If you’re tall, you don’t want your clothing to cut you short.
 Suits and dresses should be fitted to your natural waistline to avoid cutting your torso too high.
 The same goes for dress length and skirts: You don’t want them to end too high above your knee—just above or below.”

-There you have it, folks—the dos and don’ts to dressing your body type for the office.
-In addition to these tips, here’s one final little nugget that applies to every one of these shapes.
+So there you have it— the dos and don’ts to dressing your body type for work based on your shape.
+And here’s one last general tip that goes for all of these shapes.